Mister Mxyzptlk: Golden Age

 Mister Mxyztplk (the original spelling) was introduced in the Golden Age as an imp from the "fifth dimension".
 Not being bound by physical laws, he can do things that seem to be magical.
 In his first appearance, Mxyztplk wreaks havoc across Metropolis by using his powers to pull all manner of pranks, first pretending he got hit by a truck and killed, then increasing his weight when the ambulance gets there and waking up to shock them.
 What is more, he destroys Superman's worldview of himself.
-Mxyztplk jumps out a window, fooling Superman into thinking Mxyztplk is committing suicide.
-When he appears unharmed, an astonished Superman exclaims, "I-I thought I was the only man who could fly!!".
-He gives the Mayor the voice of a donkey, then blows papers over the town.
-Mxyztplk soon tells Superman that he is a jester in his home dimension, explaining why he uses his powers to play practical jokes.
-But one day he found a book which told him of this world.
+Mxyztplk jumps out a window, fooling Superman into thinking he is committing suicide.
+When he appears unharmed, an astonished Superman exclaims, "I-I thought I was the only man who could fly!!"
+He gives the Mayor the voice of a donkey, and then blows papers over the town.
+Mxyztplk soon tells Superman that he is a jester in his home dimension, explaining why he uses his powers to play practical jokes, but one day he finds a book that tells him of this world.

-Originally, Mxyztplk has designs on conquering the planet for himself, but soon settles for tormenting Superman whenever he gets the opportunity.
-His only weaknesses are that he cannot stand being ridiculed and if he says or spells his name backwards, he is involuntarily sent back to his home dimension for a minimum of 90 days.
+Originally, Mxyztplk has designs on conquering the planet for himself but soon settles for tormenting Superman whenever he gets the opportunity.
+His only weaknesses are that he cannot stand being ridiculed and if he says or spells his name backward, he is involuntarily sent back to his home dimension for a minimum of 90 days.
 He first gets fooled when Superman asks what the word is and the imp says he can't believe Superman would have thought him stupid enough to say "Klptzyxm"--before realizing what he has just said and being transported home.
 Mxyztplk often looks for ways to counter the latter weakness, but he always proves gullible enough for Superman to trick him time and time again.
-In the Golden Age, saying "Klptzyxm" will not only send Mxyztplk back to the fifth dimension, but also anyone else who said it.
-To return to his/her home dimension, one has to say one's own name backwards.
+In the Golden Age, saying "Klptzyxm" will not only send Mxyztplk back to the fifth dimension but also anyone else who said it.
+To return to his/her home dimension, one has to say one's own name backward.